 The Isle of Man also offers advisers and investors the choice of using either an Isle of Man general partnership or limited partnership.

 As with trusts, the law of the Isle of Man concerning both general and limited partnerships has for many years mirrored that of England.
-The principal partnership legislation in the Isle of Man is the Partnership Act 1909, which is based on the United Kingdom's Partnership Act 1890 and Limited Partnership Act 1907.
+The principal partnership legislation in the Island is the Partnership Act 1909, which is based on the United Kingdom's Partnership Act 1890 and Limited Partnership Act 1907.

-A partnership may opt to have separate corporate identity and is tax transparent for Isle of Man tax purposes.
+A partnership does not have separate corporate identity and is tax transparent for Isle of Man tax purposes.